Latest News

 Import Dependency

-Harbor Aluminum's conclusion that first-stage processing companies have benefited most from tariffs so far reflects the imbalanced nature in the U.S. domestic supply chain.
+Harbor Aluminum's conclusion that first-stage processing companies have been the primary beneficiaries of tariffs up to this point reflects the imbalanced U.S. domestic supply chain.

 There are many semi-manufacturers in the country, but there are only four primary metal smelters that can supply them.